 Fortunately, there are tools available to help you do that.
 Today we will have a look at how to perform attribution analysis on Google Ads using attribution models.

 Google AdWords Attribution model is a set of rules that provides granularity on how the credit for conversions should be attributed.

 The following attribution models are currently available to assist you to understand how prospective customers search for your products:

 As I showed above, the last click is the simplest and also the most limited AdWords attribution model you can use.
-To assist you in reaching your clients earlier, Google AdWords provides not only several others attribution models, but also bring the means to compare the results of two attribution models.
+To assist you in reaching your clients earlier, Google Ads provides not only several other attribution models but also bring the means to compare the results of two attribution models.
 This can be achieved using attribution modeling report in your AdWords account.

 When starting with attribution analysis it is essential to clearly define the success factors.
 Keep them simple, quantifiable and work continuously to reach them.
 Attribution analysis is not a one-time effort, it is something that you must do all the time and, with each iteration, get closer to your success factors.